 Maryland Homeowners Insurance Reviews

 Erie Insurance was the runaway favorite in terms of customer service.
 It’s the only company on the list to score a 90 from Consumer Reports, and J.D.
-Power also rated it above average.
+Power also rated it about average.
 It’s sold through a network of independent agents, which comes with certain advantages and some pitfalls.
 You get to work with a local agent and compare multiple insurers, but it can also be more difficult to get the help you need right away.
 We called five Erie agents before we could get someone who had the time to give us a quote, and then we had to wait for them to call back with the cost.
 Our agent was friendly and knowledgeable, though, which helped make up for the delay.